datamade/testing-guidelines/framework-specific-patterns.md

     return CatFactory()
 ```

 First, we define a factory class, `CatFactory`, with a `build` method that accepts unspecified `kwargs`.
 The `build` method defines standard dummy attributes, `cat_info`, for the model we'd like to build.
-It then `update`s the dummy data with any `kwargs` passed to the `build` method, and creates and returns the object.
+It then `update`s the dummy data with any `kwargs` passed to the `build` method, and uses them to create and return a `Cat` object.

-Use the fixture like this.
+You use this brand of fixture like so:

 **`test_cat.py`**
 ```python